Advancing meaningful refugee participation

 We are currently working in partnership with key stakeholders to help recentre refugees in law and policy discussions and advance meaningful refugee participation both domestically and abroad.

-In 2023, we co-led the development of new multi-stakeholder Guidelines on Co-produced Research with Refugees and Other People with Lived Experience of Displacement.
+In 2023, we co-led the development of new multi-stakeholder Guidelines on Co-produced Research with Refugees and Other People with Lived Experience of Displacement, opens in a new window.
 These Guidelines build on extensive consultation and are a key resource for anyone with an interest in co-produced research, such as universities, governments, donors, ethics review committees, NGOs, intergovernmental organisations and community groups that may be involved in or impacted by the research.
-These guidelines are also available in Arabic, French and Spanish
+These guidelines are also available in Arabic, opens in a new window, French, opens in a new window and Spanish, opens in a new window

-We have also launched a first-of-its-kind Displaced Scholars Mentoring Program to support early-career scholars who have experienced displacement and are researching in the field of refugee and forced migration studies to pursue their academic and professional goals.
+We have also launched a first-of-its-kind Displaced Scholars Mentoring Program, opens in a new window to support early-career scholars who have experienced displacement and are researching in the field of refugee and forced migration studies to pursue their academic and professional goals.
 Forty-five scholars from around the world received mentoring as part of this program in 2023.

 Watch: Guidelines for Co-producing Research with Refugees and Other People with Lived Experience of Displacement.
 Najeeba Wazefadost and Tristan Harley step through key considerations for any stakeholders involved.